Meal and Rest Breaks From Work Laws

 - State Laws: Less than half of U.S. states require companies to provide a meal or rest break.
 In many of these states, workers who work over 6 hours at once must be allowed 30 minutes to eat or rest.
 To avoid fraud, many states also enforce that this time is taken in the middle of the shift and not at the beginning or end, to protect employees from losing their break.

-About half of U.S. states provide for meal breaks.
-The states which do regulate meal breaks typically provide for 1/2 hour after every 5 or 6 hours worked.
+States that regulate meal breaks typically provide for 1/2 hour after every 5 or 6 hours worked.

 When breaks aren't stipulated by law, employers may have company policies in place that provide for a certain amount of break time per work shift.
 Union collective bargaining agreements may also provide for breaks from work.